Motorcyclists face unique hazards on the road.

 At Herron Law, we’ve been representing injured motorcyclists in personal injury lawsuits for decades.

-Attorney Michael R. Herron has handled more than 300 personal injury lawsuits for injured drivers, passengers, and motorcyclists.
+As a Tampa motorcycle accident lawyer, Michael Herron has handled more than 300 personal injury lawsuits for injured drivers, passengers, and motorcyclists.

 What Should You Do Immediately After A Motorcycle Accident?

 Immediately after an accident, you may find yourself in an altered emotional state.
 However, your actions immediately following the accident can significantly influence the outcome of the incident.